Elicit's Research Agent

 The Research Agent is the right choice when:

-• Your question requires sources beyond academic publications — like regulatory filings, press releases, product labels, etc.
+• Your question requires sources beyond academic publications — like regulatory filings, press releases, duct labels, etc.

 • You need a custom output format, such as a comparison table, competitive landscape, or executive summary